zhullyb/monyhar/monyhar/docs/linux/crash_dumping.md

 'normally' and other parts of the browser notice the abnormal termination and display the sad tab.

-## How to test Breakpad support in Chromium
+## How to test Breakpad support in Monyhar

-*   Build Chromium as normal.
+*   Build Monyhar as normal.
 *   Run the browser with the environment variable [CHROME_HEADLESS=1](https://crbug.com/19663).
 This enables crash dumping but prevents crash dumps from being uploaded and deleted.